 It happens all the time.
-A Staten Island homeowner has a plumbing problem that doesn’t seem too bad, maybe clogged pipes or a stopped up kitchen sink, and thinks ‘how hard could it be?
+A Staten Island homeowner has a plumbing problem that doesn’t seem too bad, maybe clogged bathroom pipes or a stopped up kitchen sink, and thinks ‘How hard could it be?
 I’ll just fix it myself and save a bunch of money’.

 Sound familiar?
 Often, this situation winds up costing a homeowner more than if they would have called a professional plumber in the first place.
 It’s true that some common plumbing problems can be fixed easily enough, but others are beyond the capabilities of most people.
 If you do attempt to do it yourself, be aware of the things you should not do.
-Here are six common DIY plumbing mistakes to look out for.
+Here is a plumbing guide of six common DIY plumbing mistakes to look out for.

 #1: Drain Cleaner Overload